0oSaraho0/pp3-adventure_game/README.md

  - any other input receives 'Incorrect answer please type (run or befriend)' message

 befriend_dragon
-- Player has the option to run from dragon or pet the dragon.
+- Player has the option to run from the dragon or pet the dragon.
 If they have been to the lake they will also have the option to give the fish to the dragon.
  - 'run' correctly connects to run_from_dragon
  - 'pet' correctly connects to game_over
  - 'fish' correctly only appears if you have been to the lake to collect it.
 If not only the first to options are given.
 It correctly connects to new_dragon_friend.
- - If any other input is put in or if fish is entered when it has not been asked for the player receives ( f'Incorrect answer you must input: {dragon_input}'.) message. dragon_input correctly states 'Pet the dragon, Run or give the dragon the fish (pet/run/fish)' If the payer has the fish or 'Pet the dragon or Run (pet/run)' If they do not.
+ - If any other input is put in or if fish is entered when it has not been asked for the player receives 'Incorrect answer you must input: {dragon_input}'. message. dragon_input correctly states 'Pet the dragon, Run or give the dragon the fish (pet/run/fish)' If the payer has the fish or 'Pet the dragon or Run (pet/run)' If they do not.

 run_from_dragon
-- player runs from dragon and dies.
+- player runs from the dragon and dies.
 This correctly connects to game_over

 new_dragon_friend
-- player has befriended the dragon and can choose to joyride or go to the castle.
+- the player has befriended the dragon and can choose to joyride or go to the castle.
  - 'joyride' correctly connects to game_over
  - 'castle' correctly connects to deamon_castle_dragon
  - Any other input receives 'Incorrect answer please input joyride or castle' message